collivier/katacoda-scenarios/xtestingci/cluster/play.md

 You're ready to start a new build of xtesting-latest-daily without changing the default parameters.
-Comparing with the previous Katacoda scenario, all runners are here dynamic which allow skipping the docker cache management (i.e. clean and pull any previous docker image).
+Comparing with the previous Katacoda scenario, all runners are here dynamic which allow skipping the Docker cache management (i.e. clean and pull any previous Docker image).

 The samples are all executed after 1 minute and all the test outputs are accessible via the console icons.
 If you open the